island-lang/island-lang.github.io/README.md

 	result given input > 1 => input * previousFactorial.result
 ```

 But how? why?
 Well that's because contexts are not the same as classes.
-They don't require a minimal amount of information to become realized.
-A context instance primarily represents a scope (or a "sandbox") _possibly_ accommodating information artifacts of various semantic identities (some of which may actually lie outside the realm of the context's own schema, as you'll see on future sections).
-It is not intended as a data structure or as an assortment of value-bound methods.
+They don't require a minimal amount of information to become materialized.
+A context instance represents a knowledge scope _possibly_ accommodating information artifacts of various semantic identities (some of which may actually lie outside the realm of the context's own schema, as you'll see on future sections).
+It is not primarily intended as a data structure or as an assortment of value-bound methods.

 If `Factorial` is embedded inside of `Factorial` itself, all that means is that an instance of `Factorial` would also incorporate a secondary inner scope that happens to share its own knowledge schema, and which can be initialized with a different set of known and unknown properties than itself.